jbush001/NyuziProcessor/tests/cosimulation/README.md

 This directory contains scripts and programs to verify the hardware design in co-simulation.
 It executes programs in lock-step in the Verilog simulator and C based emulator and compares instruction side effects.
 If they do not match, it flags an error.
-This works with both real programs and random instruction sequences created by the generate_random utility.
+This works with real programs and random instruction sequences created by the generate_random utility.

 Randomized cosimulation is a common processor verification technique.
-Here are a few papers that describe it's application in some commercial processors:
+Here are a few papers that describe its application in some commercial processors:

 * [Functional Verification of a Multiple-issue, Out-of-Order, Superscalar Alpha Processor— The DEC Alpha 21264 Microprocessor](http://www.cs.clemson.edu/~mark/464/21264.verification.pdf)
 * [Functional Verification of the HP PA 8000 Processor](http://www.cs.clemson.edu/~mark/464/hp8000.verification.pdf)